kfogel/mailaprop/README.md

 the next steps.

 Note that `build-address-list.sh` may take a while to run.
-I harvest about 100,000 email addresses, and it takes about twenty minutes on my laptop purchased in 2010 or so.
+I harvest approximately 100,000 email addresses from approximately a million individual mbox files, and it takes about twenty minutes on my laptop purchased in 2010 or so.
 Eventually you may want to arrange for `build-address-list.sh` to run automatically at some regular interval, e.g., nightly, so that it is constantly rebuilding your completion database as you accumulate new email correspondents.

 **Load it into Emacs:**